-The upgrading of the Sleeping Giant mill is now completed.
-Recently, Abcourt began custom milling operations.
+In the $2^{nd}$ quarter, Abcourt treated some custom ore.
 The objective is to use the full capacity of the mill, first to treat the mineralization produced by Abcourt and secondly to do custom milling.

-Also, considering the very favourable zinc market and the exchange rate \$US to \$Can, we have accelerated our search for a formula to finance the development of the Abcourt-Barvue project with important silver-zinc resources.
-An update of the 2007 feasibility study is under way and will be finished in December 2018.
+Also, considering the very favourable zinc market and the exchange rate \$ US to \$ Can, we have accelerated our search for a formula to finance the development of the Abcourt-Barvue project with important silver-zinc resources.
+An update of the 2007 feasibility study was completed in January 2019.
+See press release dated February 8, 2019.

-For the long term, a 7,000-meter drilling program is currently done on Aldermac (base metal), Discovery and Flordin (very good gold potential) properties.
+For the long term, a 7,000-meter drilling program was done on Aldermac (base metal), Discovery and Flordin (very good gold potential) properties during the second quarter.
+See press release dated March 20, 2019.